zoomHKG/ota-server/README.md

 ### Coding Standard

 Lets follow the style guide from [standard](https://github.com/standard/standard).

 Plugins are available for various IDEs.

 Not a fan of 'No semicolons' but WTH, lets try not using semicolons for a change.

+### Contributing

+* Fork this repository
+* Push your changes on your repository
+* Send a Pull Request